lsbFlying/resy/README-EN.md

 class ClassCom extends React.PureComponent<ResyStateToProps<StoreType>> {
   /**
    * First of all, count and text, hookcomteststate data attributes in the store
-   * Cannot affect the rerender of classcom
+   * Cannot affect the re-render of classcom
    * Secondly, the change of the appteststate of the parent component app cannot affect the renewal of classcom
    * Only the classcomteststate data referenced by classcom itself will affect its rendering *
    * That is to say, resyView has the effect of avoiding re render
-   * It is more perfect than resy's own effect of avoiding rerender */ render() {
+   * It is more perfect than resy's own effect of avoiding re-render */ render() {
     // resyView will mount the store data to the new state attribute on props